 Having braces and cleaning your teeth is very difficult that is why it is even more important to follow the instructions of proper brushing and flossing during your orthodontic treatment.
 The gums may become puffy, red and with bleeding if you don’t properly clean your teeth and braces.
 Your orthodontist will not be happy to see this and may stop your treatment until your gums are back to a more healthy state.

 Many times you can actually harm your teeth and gums by being too aggressive with the brush.
-Recession of the gums causes the gums to be pushed away or recede.
-This can cause sensitivity of the teeth and if it becomes severe can lead to tooth loss, a gum graft may be necessary in severe cases.
+When that happens the gums begin to recede or pull away from your teeth.
+This can cause sensitivity of the teeth and if it becomes severe can lead to tooth loss.
+A gum graft may be necessary in severe cases.
 Tooth brush abrasion is when brushing too hard on the side of the teeth creates a crater and causes sensitivity.
+BRUSH SOFTLY, and avoid “hard” or “firm” tooth brushes.
+Just use a soft one for a longer time if needed.

 In extreme cases treatment is needed such as dental fillings in the area with composite or even a root canal or crown may be necessary.
 Our Dentist will give you proper instructions to follow to prevent damage to the teeth and gums.
 A soft bristle tooth brush is usually recommended by Dr. Jafarifar.